erenakbay/erenakbay/README.md

-# 💫 Hi there !
+# Hi!
 I'm Eren Akbay
 I am a Computer Science student at Florida International University with a deep passion for software development, particularly in backend development and cloud technologies.
 I am dedicated to continuously expanding my knowledge and honing my skills to become a better programmer.